 In fact, even though we associate these relatives of Agave with desert heat and dryness, some forms have been found growing in the crisp region of the Rocky Mountains in winter.
 You just need to make sure you choose an appropriate variety with cold tolerance and adaptability to freezing temperatures.

 Simply selecting cold hardy specimens is no guarantee they will thrive in such extreme weather conditions.
-Heavy snow can damage foliage and deep freezes that are longer than
+Heavy snow can damage foliage and deep freezes that are longer than a week can adversely affect the roots of shallowly planted yucca.
+Some tips can help successfully grow yuccas in zone 4.

 - Planting your yucca in a microclimate in your garden can help protect the plant from some of the cold temperatures.

-- Using a southern-facing wall or fence can help reflect winter sun and produce a moderately warmer region.
+- Using a southern-facing wall or fence can help reflect the winter sun and produce a moderately warmer region.
 It also reduces the plant’s exposure to cold northerly winds.

 - Do not water plants before a hard freeze, as excess moisture in the soil can turn into ice and damage the roots and crown.

 In extreme cases, growing yuccas in zone 4 may require more obvious protective steps.
-Use organic mulch around the root zone in a layer of up to 3 inches and protect plants in exposed situations by placing plastic over the entire plant during the night.
+Use organic mulch around the root zone in a layer of up to 3 inches (8 cm.) and protect plants in exposed situations by placing plastic over the entire plant during the night.
 Remove it during the day so moisture can escape and the plant can respirate.

 Zone 4 Yucca Plants

-Some yuccas can grow into trees, such as the Joshua tree, while others retain a tidy, low rosette perfect for containers, borders and accent plants.
+Some yuccas can grow into trees, such as the Joshua tree, while others retain a tidy, low rosette perfect for containers, borders, and accent plants.
 The smaller forms are usually hardy in areas with consistent snow and freezing temperatures.

 - Yucca baccata is another cold hardy example.
-Also known as banana or Datil yucca, it can survive temperatures of -20 degrees Fahrenheit (-28 C.) and possibly colder with some protection.
+Also known as banana or Datil yucca, it can survive temperatures of -20 degrees F. (-28 C.) and possibly colder with some protection.
 Plants have blue to green leaves and may produce thick trunks.